kitschpatrol/svelte-tweakpane-ui/README.md

 This component collection exposes both the core building blocks of Tweakpane's vanilla JS API as Svelte components (e.g. `Bindings`, `Folder`, `Pane`, etc.), and builds on this foundation to provide a number of more specific components which provide both convenience, clarity of intent, and improved auto-completion through type narrowing (e.g. `Slider`, `Point`, etc.).

-These more specific components trade some dynamicism and flexibility for ease of use, but if you don't care for that tradeoff the higher level components remain available for use.
+These more specific components trade some flexibility for ease of use, but if you don't care for that tradeoff the higher level components remain available for use.

 ### Leave the binding to Svelte